What should I wear for my boudoir shoot?

 For a 2 – 3 hour boudoir shoot I recommend that you focus on 3 or 4 different ‘looks’.
 Here are some things to think about

 - Colour: We all love the purity of white lingerie (and it’s perfect for a wedding boudoir shoot) and the contrast of sexy black sets but don’t disregard the beauty and power of a matching lingerie set with strong colour.
 It can be gorgeous for shots that focus on the face and we can match lips and nails to really make the images ‘pop’.
 Push ups, demi cups or sheer bras are better than full coverage.
+Do think about the fact that you will probably be lying down so make sure the bra fits you well.

 - Waist enhancers: Women’s bodies should be curvy and shapely so any lingerie that enhances that is a good thing – think corsets, bustiers and suspender belts.